 If you are surfing the web and come across a directory of manufacturers it may be worth the look.
 Often times, manufacturers listed on online directories have higher standards and produce high-quality products which would be great for your private label company.
 Directories like ThomasNet, Makers Row, and MFG are great websites to source domestic manufacturers.
 If overseas manufacturing sounds more appealing to you then try sites like Alibaba, AliExpress, and IndiaMart.

-Sourcing for the best private label manufacturers is one of the biggest challenges in private labeling.
+Sourcing for the best private label manufacturer is one of the biggest challenges in private labeling.
 However, it’s oftentimes worth the effort.
-If you use these tips to your advantage, you will find the right manufacturer for your business and can expect to see lower prices and higher profit margins.
+If you use these tips to your advantage, you will find the best private label manufacturer for your business and can expect to see lower prices and higher profit margins.